-She is an Independent Director of Eastern & Oriental Berhad and a member of the Board of Trustees of The Tun Dr Lim Chong Eu Foundation.
+She is a member of the Board of Trustees of The Tun Dr Lim Chong Eu Foundation.
 She is also a member of several committees of the Malaysian Bar Council.

 Mr Choo was appointed as Independent Non-Executive Director of the Bank on 11 February 2016.
 He is Chairman of the Risk Committee and a member of the Audit Committee and Nominations and Remuneration Committee of the Bank.

 Mr Choo has honours degrees in economics and law from University of Malaya and University of London respectively, and is a Barrister-at-Law (of Lincoln’s Inn) following his call to the Bar of England and Wales in 1984.

 He retired in July 2014 after having served the banking and risk management industry for 38 years.
 His last position was as Country Chief Risk Officer for OCBC Bank (Malaysia) Berhad (OCBC), having first joined the OCBC Group in December 2007.